Admyral-Security/admyral/README.md

 ## 💬 Feedback & Contributing to Admyral

 We value your feedback and contributions!
+For details on how to contribute, check out the (Contribution Guideline)[https://github.com/Admyral-Security/admyral/blob/main/CONTRIBUTING.md].

 If you have suggestions, questions, or would like to discuss anything related to Admyral, just text us on [Discord](https://discord.gg/GqbJZT9Hbf).

-You can best support this project by:

-1. Giving it a star on GitHub
-2. Joining our active community on [Discord](https://discord.gg/GqbJZT9Hbf)
-3. And giving us feedback

 ## ❓ FAQ